A Buyers Guide to Freestyle Scooter Decks

 Provide more support and comfort to your feet

-Allow you to spot your landing better theoretically making tail/heel whips easier.
+Allow you to spot your landing better ensuring your feet land back on the deck.

 A thinner width Deck will: